hashim222/mha-bank/README.md

         ![image for user "deposit"](/readme-images/user-deposit.png)

+    **WITHDARW**

     * When the user selects option 2 "Withdraw", they will be asked if they would like to withdraw money by choosing one of the option, yes or no.

-      If user press no they will be taken back to options section.
+      If user input no they will be taken back to options section.

-      If user presses yes, they will be asked how much they would like to withdraw, and they can withdraw by typing the amount.
+      If user input yes, they will be asked how much they would like to withdraw, and they can withdraw by typing the amount.

         ![image for user "withdraw"](/readme-images/withdraw-money.png)